speculated/DCA_adaptive-and-HSIE-system/Adaptive_Feature_EL/README.txt

+# Paper

-Paper: Improving entity linking with two adaptive features, Frontiers of Information Technology & Electronic Engineering, 2022
+Improving entity linking with two adaptive features, Frontiers of Information Technology & Electronic Engineering, 2022

 Our code is based on the code from https://github.com/YoungXiyuan/DCA

-Data
+# Datasaet
 Download data from here and unzip to the main folder (i.e. your-path/DCA).

 The above data archive mainly contains the following resource files: